NeurodataWithoutBorders/pynwb/docs/source/example.rst

 Examples
 ===========

-The following examples will reference variables that may not be defined within the block they are used.
+The following examples will reference variables that may not be defined within the block they are used in.
 For clarity, we define them here.

 .. code-block:: python